 The Sales Rebuttal Formula

 This type of mindset sets the stage for objection handling that leverages a formula or methodology that you can apply to most selling scenarios.

 Acknowledge > Redirect + Question or Redirect + Value Statement

 This means your sales scripts for rebuttals will come in two flavors:

 - Acknowledge > Redirect + Question (qualifying)

 - Acknowledge > Redirect + Value Statement

-For simplicity’s sake, and because every organization uses a different set of sales stages, we’ll split up the sales process into “acts”:
+The rebuttal action you should take depends on which stage of the sale you’re on.
+For simplicity’s sake, and because every organization uses a different set of sales stages, let’s look at the sales process as “acts”: